top of page

 Seminar Overview

 Faculty from all disciplines are encouraged to use this experience to enrich their curriculum by observing how Indonesians teach similar subjects in fields such as community college tech programs, hospitality, education, humanities, social sciences, and medical fields.
 This immersive program fosters cross-cultural exchange, connecting U.S. students and faculty with Indonesia’s international educational network.
-By the program’s end, participants will have gained a deeper appreciation for Indonesia’s educational landscape and cultural diversity, practical insights for enhancing their teaching, and a strengthened global network of educators working across diverse landscapes.
+By the program’s end, participants will have gained a deeper appreciation for Indonesia’s educational landscape, practical insights for enhancing their teaching, and a strengthened global network of educators.

 Seminar dates: July 11 - 25, 2025*